csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

  * When and where?
 Recurring or ad hoc?
 In-person or online?
  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
- * You must have at least 2 meetings with your project partner (if you have one).
+ * You must have at least 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:
    * What did you discuss during the meetings?
    * What were the outcomes of each meeting?
    * You must provide meeting minutes.